 Someone from our Lotus team will contact you to discuss the programme in more detail and arrange an initial meeting with you to see if the programme is suitable for you.

 The programme will be run at a discreet location in the New Forest area of Hampshire.

 You will need to pack as if you were going away for an all-inclusive weekend, maybe a few personal toiletries but we provide food, drinks (non-alcoholic) bedding and will cater for all special diets.

-We will take emergency contacts from you so we can contact someone for you and we will give any emergency contact a 24/7 contact number in case there is a emergency while you are with us.
-The idea is that you are free from all distractions and influences and if we get a call from home asking something like “ wheres the toilet rolls kept” we will not pass this on!
+We will take emergency contact details from you so we can contact someone for you should there be a need.
+We will give any emergency contact you may have a 24/7 contact number in case there is an emergency while you are with us.
+The idea is that you are free from all distractions and influences and if we get a call from home asking something like “ where are the toilet rolls kept” we will not pass this on!

 Each programme will consist of no more than 6 survivors of Childhood Sexual Abuse and each group will be single sex.
 We will be running specific week-ends for other groups such as students, LGBT+, depending on the number of referrals received.

-You are free to leave the programme at any time but once you leave you will not be allowed to return.
-If during a session you need a short “time out” then that is acceptable as we expect some sessions may be to be harder than others to sit through without a respite of a few minutes for some people.
+You are free to leave the programme at any time, but once you leave you will not be allowed to return.
+If during a session you need a short “time out” then that is acceptable, as for some people, we expect certain sessions may be harder than others to sit through without a few minutes respite.

 Not really.
 The 3 evenings you will be with us will be catered for in terms of arranged activities and are included in the programme.